The Best Vests for Travel

 Our Favorite Travel Vest: SCOTTeVEST Q.U.E.S.T.
 Vest for Women ($199)

 Ok.
 Wow.
 This thing.
 Let’s start with the elephant in the room.
 This travel vest has 42 pockets.
 Yup.
 Four.Tee.Twooooooo.
 That’s nuts, but what’s even crazier is that it doesn’t look like it has 42 pockets.
 And that’s why it’s my favorite travel vest.

 This vest is perfect for die-hard or long haul travelers who like to have a lot of gadgets and gear close to hand, especially on the plane.
 It’s also ideal for photographers as the hyper organized pocket layout can handle all your camera gear including: lenses, ND filters, SD cards, and more.
 There’s even a huge back pocket for oversized gear.

 Yes, this vest is the priciest travel vest on this list, but, dang, is it worth it.
 Teflon treated for weather and stain resistance, so you don’t have to worry about your stuff getting ruined, it looks awesome, features a stowable hood for rainy days, and even boasts a “weight management system” so that you don’t look or feel like a garbage bag when you pack this thing to the gills.
-This travel vest is a boss, and is a great piece of gear for die-hard travelers looking to level up their carry on packing game.
+This travel vest is a boss, and is a great piece of gear for die-hard travelers looking to level up their